 Ryan nodded, "Yes, why?"

-Zerje shrugged, "No reason."
+Zerje shrugged with a grin, "No reason."

 Before Ryan could dig in, the pirate dislodged the fork with a grunt.
 Then proceeded to thrust it in Ryan's general direction, "You son of a..."

 "You kiss your mother with that mouth?"
 Ryan quickly cut him off with a punch straight to the mouth.
-The pirate is accelerated into his friends and they were sent spiraling into the wall
+The pirate was accelerated into his friends and they were sent spiraling into the wall